rezafouladian/MacintoshPortable/docs/SadMac.md

 ### 80 - Mapper RAM Data Test
 This test read and writes patterns to the CPU GLU mapper registers.

-Note: This test is not run on startup and typically only accessible from the [Test Manager](TestManager.md).
+Note: This test is not run on startup and typically only accessible from the [Test Manager](TestManager.md#test-80-mapper-ram-data-test).
 ### 81 - Mapper RAM Uniqueness Test
 This test verifies that CPU GLU mapper registers are unique.

-Note: This test is not run on startup and typically only accessible from the [Test Manager](TestManager.md).
+Note: This test is not run on startup and typically only accessible from the [Test Manager](TestManager.md#test-81-mapper-ram-uniqueness-test).
 ### 84 - SCC Reg Test
 ### 85 - SCC Loop Test
 ### 86 - SCC Timer Test
-### 87 - VIA Test (Same as above, when run from Test Manager)
+### 87 - VIA Test (Full)
 ### 88 - SCSI Test (Full)
 ### 89 - ASC Test
 ### 8A - PRAM Test